Goucher College 2017-2018 Undergraduate Catalogue PLEASE NOTE: This is an archived catalog. Programs are subject to change each academic year.

 Students who are foreign nationals and/or native speakers and writers of a language other than English may be exempted from the foreign language requirement if they provide evidence of their proficiency.
 Documents serving as evidence include a high school diploma from a school where English is not the primary language, a note from a high school teacher or college faculty member from the student’s home country attesting to the student’s native-level proficiency in the language.

-Students must successfully complete (pass) the terminal course in their platform in an on-campus course at Goucher or a regionally accredited, non-profit, public or private college or university.
+Students must successfully complete (pass) the terminal course in their platform in an on-campus course at Goucher or a regionally accredited, non-profit, public or private college of university.

-Students may not fulfill the GCR of Foreign Language and Culture by exclusively taking online courses.
+Therefore, students may not fulfill the Foreign Language and Culture Requirement (FLCR) by exclusively taking online courses.

-If a student wants to transfer online FL credits taken prior to their arrival to Goucher, they will need to take the placement exam upon their arrival, and complete one of the four platforms described above.
+If a student wants to transfer online foreign language (FL) credits taken prior to their arrival to Goucher, they will need to take the placement exam upon their arrival, and complete one of the four platforms described above.

-For permission to pursue the GCR of Foreign Language and Culture either with languages not offered locally or through an online course, students need to contact the director of the Center for the Study of Modern Languages, Literatures.
+For permission to complete the FLCR with languages not offered locally or through an online course, students need contact the directors of the Center for the Study of Modern Languages, Literatures, and Cultures or Hispanic and Latinx Studies, respectively.
 They will need to approve the syllabus prior to a student enrolling in the FL online course.
 Informal skype sessions with native speakers or self-guided instruction are not the equivalent of a college FL course.